eddy-geek/TIL/202203-wayland.md

 While one was able to set a custom keybord layout from command-line in X11 using `xkbcomp` and `setxkbmap`, for Wayland the existing XKB tools were split-forked from X and refactored into libxkbcommon, which mainstream compositors directly embed.

-Luckily libxkbcommon 0.10.0 (jan2020) and 1.0.0 (Sep2020) improve things, as explained by Peter Hutterer in a great 4-part blog series [User-specific XKB configuration](https://web.archive.org/web/20210828193033/https://who-t.blogspot.com/2020/09/user-specific-xkb-configuration-putting.html), and  [as well](https://github.com/xkbcommon/libxkbcommon/blob/master/NEWS).
+Luckily libxkbcommon 0.10.0 (Jan2020) and 1.0.0 (Sep2020) improve things, as explained by Peter Hutterer in a great 4-part blog series [User-specific XKB configuration](https://web.archive.org/web/20210828193033/https://who-t.blogspot.com/2020/09/user-specific-xkb-configuration-putting.html).

+See the libxkbcommon [User-configuration](https://xkbcommon.org/doc/current/md_doc_user_configuration.html) doc.

 🗲 TODO: try!

+*(for the jealous there's also a [workaround for X11](https://web.archive.org/web/20210303023436/https://who-t.blogspot.com/2021/02/a-pre-supplied-custom-keyboard-layout.html) in xkeyboard-config 2.33)*

 ## Automation